Tezsure/Tezster-CLI/README.md

 sudo tezster bake-for bootstrap1

 ```
-To see the cuurent storage in a contract, run
+To see the current storage in a contract, run

 ```
 tezster get-storage <contract-label/address>